 The Company extends credit to its customers in the normal course of business based upon an evaluation of the customer's credit history, financial condition and other factors.
-Trade accounts receivable are recorded on gross sales to wholesalers, net of allowances for prompt payment discounts, chargebacks and doubtful accounts.
+Trade accounts receivable are recorded on gross sales to wholesalers, net of allowances for prompt payment and other discounts, chargebacks and doubtful accounts.
 Wholesaler distribution fees are recorded as accounts payable and accrued liabilities.
 Estimates of allowances for doubtful accounts are determined by evaluating individual customer circumstances, historical payment patterns, length of time past due and economic and other factors.
-As of September 30, 2011 and December 31, 2010, the Company had no reserves for doubtful accounts on its balance sheets.
-Further, during the three and nine months ended September 30, 2011 and 2010, no charges were incurred to reserve or write-off past due accounts.
+As of March 31, 2012 and December 31, 2011, the Company had no reserves for doubtful accounts on its balance sheets.
+Further, during the three months ended March 31, 2012 and 2011, no charges were incurred to reserve or write-off past due accounts.